latticework/jali/project/ISSUE-TEMPLATE-INSTRUCTIONS.md

   - Specify the `semver` version of the project that is exhibiting the incorrect behavior.
 - **Severity**
-  - Specify the bug's severity.
+  - Specify the bug's [severity][bug-severity].
 Include the number and name.
-Use one of:
-    - `0 Corrupts Data`
-    - `1 Crashes Product`
-    - `2 Blocks Functionality`
-    - `3 Incorrect Behavior`
-    - `4 Incorrect Display`
-    - `5 Documentation Error`
-    - `6 Cosmetic Defect`
 - **Bug Description**
   - Feel free to add formatting and an image.
 For many images, details, or logs, add attachments in the **Defective Behavior** section,